 Normally, as long as I get an opportunity to move my body, a nourishing meal, and a few moments of alone time I’m set!

 Evolve: You have quite the yoga wardrobe!
 Can you tell us what are some of your favorite brands and why?

-MacKenzie: Yes I own a few pairs of leggings!😉 In fact my wardrobe consists mostly of spandex… My favorite brands to rock are Jiva Shop, Liquido, and Zuvi.
-They are constantly coming out with new patterns, which keeps things fresh and fun.
+MacKenzie: Yes I own a few pairs of yoga leggings - hahah too many in fact!😉 In fact my wardrobe consists mostly of spandex… My favorite brands to rock are Onzie, K-Deer and Liquido leggings.
+Im a huge fan of printed leggings and those brands are always coming out with really fun & fresh prints!

 Evolve: We’d love to hear more about what you are up to!
 Please take a moment to plug some of the amazing stuff you have coming up, and let our readers know where they can find you!

 MacKenzie: As you mentioned I recently relocated to Los Angeles so I am spending a lot of energy building a community locally.

 I’ll be launching a second series on the Cody App about how to increase joint mobility and muscular flexibility.
 The first series I launched for Cody was all about backbends!
 Check it out to get a taste of my teaching style.

 A ginormous thank you to MacKenzie for taking time to let us into her life for a moment!
 Make sure you follow this amazing spirit on Instagram @mackenzieyoga !!